mitchcr/ONEVM/Storage/readme.md

 - This module introduces you to the use of blobfuse.
 - This Lab provides hands-on activities.
 - After this course/module you will be able to:
-      - Install and configure blobfuse to mount the container from blob storage.
+      - Install and configure blobfuse to mount the container from blob storage using configuration file.

 ### Deployment instructions

-1. Proceed to create a Red Hat 8.8 VM using the following button, if you want to deploy in a different tab, please use right-click:
+1. Proceed to create a Red Hat 8.8 VM using the following button, if you want to deploy in a different tab, please use right-click.
+Also please remember to complete the empty spaces:

     [![Click to deploy](https://user-images.githubusercontent.com/129801457/229645043-e2349c38-7efd-4336-83c4-dab6897f9a7c.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3a%2f%2fraw.githubusercontent.com%2fmitchcr%2fONEVM%2fmain%2fStorage%2fStorageLab3.json)

-2. Once the VM is created, connect to it using SSH protocol and switch to root account and check on Linux version running following commands:
+2. Once the VM is created, connect to it using SSH protocol, switch to root account and check on Linux version running following commands:

         sudo -i
         cat /etc/*-release